huijing/slides/63-moz-roadshow-eu-2019/README.md

 ---

+- the cross axis is perpendicular to the main axis
 - items are stretched along the cross axis to the full height of the flex line once you apply `display: flex`
 - once the `align-self` or `align-items` property is applied though, the items revert to their original heights
 - an interesting value for `align-items` is `baseline`, which is useful when you have text within flex items of varying sizes and positions